 1.038 carat, G-color, VS-2 clarity, Hearts & Arrows Diamond from Crafted by Infinity via HPD.

 1.135 carat, H-color, VS-2 clarity, Hearts & Arrows Diamond from Crafted by Infinity via HPD.

 Note that I edited the structure of the diamond description for the links…

-As you indicated above, there is a set of proportions which I like to adhere to when shopping for round brilliant ideal cut diamonds, which I find works extremely well for selecting diamonds which exhibit the highest volume of light return, that set of proportions is outlined as follows:
+As you indicated above, there is a set of proportions that I like to adhere to when shopping for round brilliant ideal cut diamonds, which I find works extremely well for selecting diamonds that exhibit the highest volume of light return, that set of proportions is outlined as follows:

 This specific set of proportions is equivalent to the bulls-eye that appears as the center ring on a target, it is the “sweet spot” which every diamond cutter knows that they should strive for when cutting round brilliant ideal cut diamonds, but which they often stretch beyond in order to maximize the retention of diamond carat weight during the cutting process.
 But a few diamond cutters like Brian Gavin and Paul Slegers of Crafted by Infinity, have consistently chosen to focus on the light return and visual performance of the diamonds that they produce, rather than the final yield of carat weight.

 While it is true that there are other combinations of crown and pavilion angle that produce an excellent volume of light return, the reality is that it takes a lot of experience to know exactly which specific combinations will yield similar results as the center range of proportions which I’ve outlined above, and I find that most consumers lack that type of in-depth experience that comes from being a veteran diamond buyer with almost 30 years of experience.